‘My name is Death: the last best friend am I’. Robert Southey, 1816

 As Santa Muerte cards circulate in Mexico with prayers of protection against covid-19, we consider the contours of life and death in these tumultuous times.

 Many countries across the world are now in lockdown or a state of emergency due to Coronavirus, as governments and citizens, gripped with fear, seek to attenuate the virus’ reach.
-The panic and paranoia over the pandemic are the result of only one thing: fear of death.
+The panic and paranoia over the pandemic are the result of fear of severe illness, and death.
 Although all living beings must inevitably perish, across the ages, humans have seldom been able to accept their mortality or that of their loved ones.
 They have invented mythological figures, like vampires who never die, to wallow in fantasies of eternal life.
 As we watch the numbers of those deceased from Covid-19 increase on television, computer and phone screens, we are constantly reminded of our own ephemerality and the fact that our loved ones will all expire sooner or later.
 And many, even the agnostics amongst us, are appealing to higher powers to protect themselves and their beloved from the latest threat to our existence.

 In the U.S., Canada, England and countries across Europe such sudden and obtrusive loss of life is shocking.
 For most, demise is a taboo topic and it is only recently with the advent of death positive movements, such as ‘The Order of the Good Death’ that a handful have begun to address their mortality in a more affirmative fashion.
 Nevertheless, for many in Mexico and other Latin American nation states, death is accepted as part of life and has been for millennia.
 For Christians, the skull has long been associated with the brevity of life and the fear of demise.
 Memento mori motifs not only serve as a reminder of the fleeting nature of life but as an exhortation to an ascetic lifestyle punctuated by regular prayer to avoid the punishment of hellfire.
 The death positive movement has led to a resurrection of memento mori practices among many young Catholics, such as Sister Theresa Aletheia, “the Memento Mori nun” who keeps a skull on her desk as a constant reminder of her own mortality and tweets prodigiously about it.